 The lyricism of Fire Will Come is conspicuous.
 The contrasting images of Benedicta walking through the woods before and after the fire are astounding.
 There’s Tarkovsky everywhere: the cows of Andrei Rublev (1966) the exuberant green fields of Stalker (1979), the foggy vastness of Nostalghia (1983) and the house on fire of The Sacrifice (1986).
 Plus the the meditative pace of all of his films.
 The operatic soundtrack is sombre and dramatic, with songs by Vivaldi and Haas.
 Leonard Cohen’s Suzanne is also played to great effect during a short car ride.
 There’s also a very disturbing sequence of a wounded horse running emerging from the arson.
 A sordid and painful reminder of the unforgiving might of fire.

 All in all, this if the perfect combination of sound and imagery.
-A breathtaking moving.
-Quite literally.
+A breathtaking movie.
+Literally.

-Fire Will Come has just premiered at the BFI London and the Cambridge Film Festival.
+Fire Will Come premiered at the BFI London Film Festival, when this piece was originally written.
 It won the Jury Prize of the Un Certain Regard strand of the Cannes Film Festival earlier this year, a much deserved accolade.
+In cinemas Friday, March 20th.
+On Curzon Home Cinema on Friday, April 3rd (following cancellation of theatrical release due to the coronavirus pandemic).